 Crop insurance reformed to include sustainable conditionalities, as measured by total crop insurances

 Farm subsidies, including crop insurance, can be designed to include sustainability conditionalities that incentivize sustainable practices and land restoration while supporting farmers.
-According to the OECD, crop insurance averaged about $14 billion a year from 2014 to 2016.
+In 2021, total crop insurance reached a record high of $24 billion.
 Data on crop insurance with sustainable conditionalities isn’t currently available but will be tracked once it is reported.

 Share of the world's corporations (financial and non-financial) contributing the most to deforestation that currently have commitments to reduce deforestation